spacetypeco/letterformdesign/about.md

 I have a monthly newsletter that I send out with updates about upcoming talks, classes, current topics of research, and of course updates to this site.
 [Sign up](https://t.co/xP4XSb9ITu?amp=1) if you'd like to be in the loop.

 ----

+This page is part of a series of galleries.
+See [Generative Typography](http://generativetype.com/) for more student work!